-At just 5' in length, the cords could be longer (plan on getting USB cord extensions).
+At just 5 feet in length, the cords could be longer (plan on getting USB cord extensions).
 Some thought the controllers felt cheap.
 Buttons sometimes stick.

 Compatible with Windows XP, Vista, 7, 8, and 10, as well as a variety of gaming systems.
 Has arcade-style lever and button placement.
 Supports Turbo functions.
 Solid, heavy construction, with rubber feet for stability.
 Easily modded.
 Responsive buttons and stick.

-You have to have an Xbox/PS controller plugged into it when using it with an Xbox or PS.
+You have to have an Xbox or PS controller plugged into it when using it with an Xbox or PS.
 Joystick has a square restrictor plate under it, which should be upgraded to get a better range of motion.